Sibuscus/fpa/README.md

 ----
 ## What is the FPA?

-The FPA is a command-line application made in Java that allows the user to manipulate text files with numbers.
+The FPA is a command-line application made in the Java language that allows the user to manipulate text files with numbers.
+Program used to build and run: Intellij Community

 ----
 ##Limits (*Incomplete*)